The Best 6-Month CDs

 Choosing the length of a CD is not an all-or-nothing decision.
 You can invest in a series of CDs with different maturity dates so you will have cash become available at different times, an investment strategy known as a CD ladder.
 This can be timed to coincide with planned purchases or just to make cash available at regular intervals so you can be prepared for unexpected needs.

 The best way to ladder CDs is to start a series of long-term CDs at different times.
 For example, if you get an annual bonus, you could put part of that bonus into a 5-year CD every year for the next four years.
-At that point, you would have cash becoming available from maturing CDs at 1-year intervals but earning at the higher 5-year CD rates.
+At that point, cash would become available from maturing CDs at 1-year intervals but earn at the higher 5-year CD rates.

 4. CD Rollover Decisions